KaterinaAtanasov/Herocuapp-with-Playwright/README.md

-Add some sample tests for 'add/remove elements' and 'login' functionality using Plywright.
+Add some sample tests for 'add/remove elements' and 'login' functionality using Plаywright.